Zain Jordan

 Though Zain - fastlink - was originally Jordanian when first established, it is now part of the mtc group, and operates by its standards.

 On September 9, 2007, Fastlink became Zain, in a rebranding operation that MTC is planning to its whole group.

+In May 2025, Zain Jordan partnered with Ericsson to modernize its Business Support Systems (BSS), transitioning to a cloud-native architecture.

+In May 2025, Zain Jordan signed a strategic agreement with Jordan Gate to provide integrated telecommunications solutions for the Sixth Circle Towers project in Amman.